dipakp-logicrays/dipakp-docs/docs/linux-guides/switch-multiple-php/index.rst

 Steps
 -----

-Switch from PHP 7.4 to PHP 8.1
+Switch From PHP 7.4 to PHP 8.1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     **Enable php8.1**::